serby/versionator/README.md

-# versionator - Static content versioning middleware for connect.
+# versionator - Static content versioning middleware for connect/express.

 versionator was built to solve the problem of static assests getting stuck in browser and proxy caches when new versions of the assets are deployed.